 The Harding University Honor Society of Nursing, established in 1976, became the Epsilon Omicron Chapter of Sigma Theta Tau International in 1981.
-Sigma Theta Tau International is an international nursing honor society recognizing excellence in nursing practice, leadership, academic achievement, and research efforts of nurses.
-An annual induction is held for qualified nursing students who have maintained a high scholastic average and have demonstrated outstanding achievement in nursing.
-Community nurse leaders, with a minimum of a baccalaureate degree, who have demonstrated marked achievement in nursing, are also eligible for membership.
-To be eligible for invitation into the chapter, nursing students are to:

-Be members of the BSN or MEPN nursing class of Harding University, having completed at least one half of the nursing curriculum.

-- $\Box$ Have a minimum cumulative grade point average of 3.0. - $\Box$ Be ranked in the upper 35% of their graduating class. - Be in good academic standing with the Carr College of Nursing and Harding University.
+Sigma Theta Tau International is an international nursing honor society recognizing excellence in nursing practice, leadership, aaadam is achievement, and response afforts of nurses.
+An annual induction is held for qualified academ ic achievement, and research efforts of nurses.
+An annual induction is held for qualified nursing students who have maintained a high scholastic average and have demonstrated outstand ding achievement in nursing.
+Community nurse leaders, with a minimum of a baccala ureate degree, who have demonstrated marked achievement in nursing, are also eligible for men nbership.
+To be eligible for invitation into the chapter, nursing students are to: Be members of the BSN or MEPN nursing class of Harding University, having completed at least one half of the nursing curriculum.
+Have a minimum cumulative grade point average of 3.0.
+Be ranked in the upper 35% of their graduating class.
+Be in good academic standing with the Carr College of Nursing and Harding University.